How to improve your fuel economy

 In slow moving traffic, rolling down the windows is more sensible as your engine is already being overworked and your air conditioning adds to this strain.

 When you need to use your air conditioning, opt for the more efficient re-circulate option.
-It’s the button with a C-shaped arrow in a car.
+It’s usually the button with a C-shaped arrow in a car.

 Lighten the load